Our Staff

 Terrance received his Bachelors of Business Administration from Plattsburgh State University in 2011 and went on to receive his Masters in Business Administration with a concentration in Human Resource Management from Walden University.

 Prior to transitioning to Brown University, Terrance worked at Santa Fe University of Art & Design, New York University Abu and the University of Vermont.
-In which all roles have focused on the enhancement of residential operations, residential student experience and department vision.
+All of his roles have focused on the enhancement of residential operations, residential student experience and department vision.
 Outside of work, Terrance enjoys spending time with his family, friends and traveling.

 Amanda Surgens